az-digital/arizona-bootstrap/site/content/docs/5.0/utilities/borders.md

 ## Border Color

 {{< callout info >}}
 Border utilities like `.border-*` that generated from our original `$theme-colors` Sass map don't yet respond to color modes.
-This will be resolved in v6.
+This will be resolved in upstream Bootstrap v6.0.0.
 {{< /callout >}}

 ### Contextual (Theme)